We’re all going to die, whether suddenly or with warning. Yet most of us are unprepared.

 I was confused, in denial and had a lot of anxiety about death.
 In the Departure Directions circle, Reena and Michelle brought out the best of what I am now and what I would like to be after I die.
 They dealt not only with our hearts but also the health of the planet.Helena Cynamon

 Michelle + Reena

-With extensive training in deathcare—Michelle as a funeral director and hospice volunteer and Reena in all aspects of death midwifery—we share a passion for using the conversation around death as a pathway to growth and healing for individuals, communities and the planet.
+With extensive training in deathcare—Michelle as a funeral director and hospice volunteer and Reena as a facilitator and all aspects of community deathcaring—we share a passion for using the conversation around death as a pathway to growth and healing for individuals, communities and the planet.